The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Saskatchewan Assured Income for Disability (SAID)

-During 2020-21, on average, there were over 17,600 cases in the SAID program and almost 21,700 beneficiaries.
-These numbers rose sharply in the two years after eligibility was expanded in 2012 and have risen at a slower pace since then.
+In 2023-24, on average, there were 18,338 cases and 22,731 beneficiaries receiving SAID, with both figures experiencing a modest decline.
+These numbers rose sharply in the two years after eligibility was expanded in 2012 and have risen at a slower pace since then until 2022-23.

 What proportion of the population receives social assistance?